tylermaginnis/JS_MarkovChainStrategyOrgan/README.md

 - **Pattern 4**: [1, 0.25, 0.25, 1, 0.5, 0.5, 1]
 - **Pattern 5**: [0.25, 0.25, 0.5, 0.5, 1, 1, 1]
 - **Pattern 6**: [1, 1, 1, 1, 0.5, 0.5, 0.5, 0.5] (Triplets)
 ## Computer Science Techniques

 ### Markov Chains

-Markov Chains are used to determine the next chord and melody strategies.
-A Markov Chain is a stochastic model that describes a sequence of possible events where the probability of each event depends only on the state attained in the previous event.
-In this project, Markov Chains are used to transition between different chord and melody strategies based on predefined probabilities.
+Markov Chains are pivotal in determining the subsequent chord and melody strategies.
+Essentially, a Markov Chain is a stochastic model that represents a sequence of possible events, where the likelihood of each event is contingent solely on the state achieved in the preceding event.
+In this project, Markov Chains facilitate the transition between various chord and melody strategies, guided by predefined probabilities.
+This ensures a coherent and musically pleasing progression.

 ### Event Scheduling

-The composition uses an event scheduling system to manage the timing of notes.
-The `scheduler` function ensures that notes are played at the correct time by scheduling events ahead of time and using a lookahead interval to keep the timing accurate.
+To manage the precise timing of notes, the composition employs an event scheduling system.
+The `scheduler` function is integral to this system, ensuring that notes are played at the correct intervals.
+It achieves this by scheduling events in advance and utilizing a lookahead interval to maintain accurate timing.
+This method is crucial for synchronizing the different elements of the composition.

 ### Audio Synthesis

-The project uses the Web Audio API to generate and manipulate sound.
-Oscillators are created for each note, and various audio nodes (e.g., gain nodes, filters, panners) are used to shape the sound.
-The `createOrganOscillator` function is responsible for creating a rich organ sound by layering oscillators and applying filters and effects.
+The project leverages the Web Audio API for sound generation and manipulation.
+For each note, oscillators are created, and a variety of audio nodes (such as gain nodes, filters, and panners) are employed to shape the sound.
+The `createOrganOscillator` function plays a key role in this process, crafting a rich organ sound by layering multiple oscillators and applying various filters and effects.
+This results in a complex and textured audio output.

 ### User Interaction

-Event listeners are used to handle user interactions with the controls.
-For example, sliders and buttons are used to adjust the tempo, volume, and other parameters.
-The `addEventListener` method is used to attach event handlers to the DOM elements.
+User interaction is handled through event listeners, which respond to changes in the controls.
+For instance, sliders and buttons allow users to adjust parameters like tempo and volume.
+The `addEventListener` method is used to attach these event handlers to the corresponding DOM elements, enabling real-time interaction and customization of the composition.
+This interactive component enhances the user experience by providing intuitive control over the musical output.

 ## Music Theory Techniques